Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 \subsection{Approach}

-In contrast to previous combinatorial approaches, we instead tackle this \emph{discrete} problem $\MMC$ via \emph{continuous} optimization techniques.
-On a high level, we follow a standard continuous optimization template consisting of two steps: approximately solve a linear programming (LP) relaxation; and then round the fractional solution to a vertex without worsening the LP cost by much.
+In contrast to previous combinatorial approaches for $\MMC$, we tackle this discrete problem via \emph{continuous} optimization techniques.
+At a high level, we follow a standard template for approximation algorithms that consists of two steps: approximately solve a linear programming (LP) relaxation; then round the fractional solution to a vertex without worsening the LP cost by much.
 While this high-level template is standard, implementing it efficiently for $\MMC$ poses several obstacles.
 In particular, both steps require new specialized algorithms since out-of-the-box LP solvers and rounding algorithms are too slow for our desired runtime.
 Moreover, our goal of designing a memory-optimal algorithm restricts memory usage to being sublinear in the graph size, thereby precluding many natural approaches.

 Our starting point is the classical LP relaxation of $\MMC$